maxxiimo/the-front-end-manifesto/chp1-foundation-markup.md

 ![][Layout]

-When I switch hats, as a Rails developer, I look at layout as the Rails templating framework in which all of my front end code lives, and from where it will interact via Rails with the outside world.
+As a Rails Front End Engineer I look at layout as the Rails templating system where all of my front end code lives and interacts via Rails with the outside world.
+My perspective changes from an IA to one of a developer.
+In this chapter of *The Front End Manifesto*, as fun and developers we will focus on:

-As a Rails Front End Engineer, you will wear both hats.
-In [Chapter 1 - Coding Design][] we dive deeply into information architecting, but for now our focus will be strictly on laying out our foundation markup, and getting it right per our front end coding [manifesto][Manifesto].

-Let's get started.
+1. Setting up a basic HTML foundation for an application
+2. Getting it right per our [manifesto][Manifesto]

+NOTE: [Chapter 1][Chapter 1 - Coding Design] of the sequel to this book, *Coding Design*, provides a great introduction to information architecting in case you're interested.

 Views
 -----